-Unfortunately, it doesn't look as good in a dark room, as there is some clouding and flashlighting when viewed in a dark room.
+Unfortunately, it doesn't look as good in a dark room, as there is some clouding and flashlighting when viewed in this situation.
 Overall, it is a very versatile monitor that should please most people.

-If you like the LG 27UK650, but would prefer a larger screen, then check out the LG 32UD99.
-It is a nearly identical monitor to the 27UK650, but with a larger, 32" screen.
-This may not seem like much, but this larger size gives the 32UD99 a 40% larger display area.
-It also has a few extra features, including a USB hub that can be used to charge your devices, or easily connect your keyboard and mouse to the monitor, which is great if you have a limited number of USB ports on your computer.
-Other than that, the 32UD99 delivers the same great gaming performance as the 27UK650.
+If you like the LG 27UK650 but would prefer a larger screen, then check out the LG 32UD99.
+It is a nearly identical monitor, but with a larger, 32" screen.
+This may not seem like much, but this larger size gives it a 40% larger display area.
+It also has a few extra features, including a USB hub that can be used to charge your devices or easily connect your keyboard and mouse to the monitor.
+This is great if you have a limited number of USB ports on your computer.
+Other than that, this monitor delivers the same great gaming performance as the 27UK650.

 Unfortunately, it isn't very versatile.
 The poor viewing angles and limited 1080p resolution aren't great for multitasking or for media creation.
 It is a great gaming monitor, though, and it should please even serious gamers.

-Our recommendations are based on what we think are the best gaming monitors for PC.
+Our recommendations are based on what we think are the best PC gaming monitors.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.